CAMMA-public/cholectriplet2022/submit.md

 To submit your Docker for final evaluation, you need the following:
 1. A successfully validated Docker Image.
 2. A success `image-name_passed.log` status file produced by the validator on the Docker Image you intended to submit.
-3. Private keys (`team-repo` and `access-token`) to submit your Docker Image on the CholecTriplet DockerHub.
+3. Private keys (`team-key` and `access-token`) to submit your Docker Image on the CholecTriplet DockerHub.

 <br>